TRIM: Token Reduction and Inference Modeling for Cost-Effective Language Generation: Exploratory Research

 \section{Exploratory Research}

-The feasibility of our approach relies on the LLM being able to perform the task of generating an answer omitting a set of terms that do not contribute to the semantic meaning.
+The feasibility of our approach relies on the LLM being able to perform the task of generating an answer omitting a set of words that do not contribute to the semantic meaning.
 This is a task for which the LLM was not originally trained.
-To verify this assumption, we performed an exploratory analysis where we used the Gpt-4o model~\cite{openai2024gpt4o}, and developed a prompt to carry out this task indicating also that omitted terms should be easily inferrable in a later stage.
-The prompt includes a pre-defined set of terms composed by determiners and conjunctions with a total of 23 terms such as: (\textit{the, a, an, and, but, so, that}).
-See supplementary material (Section~\ref{supplementary_exploratory}) for details.
-We asked the LLM to generate the answer to 500 knowledge questions (See dataset in Section~\ref{datasets}) with and without the previously defined prompt.
-We computed the average number of terms from the set present in both types of answers (Table~\ref{tab:exploratory}).
-We observed how the LLM is able to complete the task effectively, generating the answer omitting nearly all terms.
-Additionally, the average is not zero, indicating that in some scenarios the LLM preserves some of these terms pro-actively deciding that they are not easily reconstructible a posteriori in that scenario.
+To verify this assumption, we performed an exploratory analysis where we used the GPT-4o model from OpenAI~\cite{openai}, and developed a prompt to carry out this task indicating also that omitted words should be easily inferrable in a later stage.
+The prompt includes a pre-defined set of words composed by determiners and conjunctions with a total of 23 words such as: (\textit{the, a, an, and, but, so, that}).
+See supplementary material (Section~\ref{supplementary_exploratory}) for details regarding the full set of words, designed prompt and further analysis.
+We took 500 knowledge questions (See dataset in Section~\ref{datasets}) and gave them to the LLM in two rounds, first with the previously defined prompt appended and then without it to collect the original expected answer.
+We computed the average number of words from the set present in both types of answers (Table~\ref{tab:exploratory}).
+We observed how the LLM is able to complete the task effectively, generating the answer omitting nearly all words.
+Interestingly, the average is not zero, indicating that in some scenarios the LLM preserves some of these words pro-actively deciding that they are not easily-inferable a posteriori based on the context in that scenario.